Cardiff Bay Development Corporation

-The Cardiff Bay Development Corporation was set up by the United Kingdom Government on 3 April 1987 to redevelop one sixth of the area of Cardiff to create Cardiff Bay.
+The Cardiff Bay Development Corporation was established in 1987 to redevelop the dockland area of Cardiff and to create Cardiff Bay.

-Objectives
+History

+The corporation was established as part of an initiative by the future Deputy Prime Minister, Michael Heseltine, in April 1987, during the Second Thatcher ministry.

 The Secretary of State for Wales, Nicholas Edwards set out the CBDC's mission statement as:

 To put Cardiff on the international map as a superlative maritime city which will stand comparison with any such city in the world, thereby enhancing the image and economic well-being of Cardiff and Wales as a whole.

 The five main aims and objectives were: